Noxious weed

 A noxious weed, harmful weed or injurious weed is a weed that has been designated by an agricultural or other governing authority as a plant that is harmful to agricultural or horticultural crops, natural habitats or ecosystems, or humans or livestock.
 Most noxious weeds have been introduced into an ecosystem by ignorance, mismanagement, or accident.
 Some noxious weeds are native, though many localities define them as necessarily being non-native.
-Typically they are plants that grow aggressively, multiply quickly without natural controls (native herbivores, soil chemistry, etc.), and display adverse effects through contact or ingestion.
-Noxious weeds are a large problem in many parts of the world, greatly affecting areas of agriculture, forest management, nature reserves, parks and other open space.
+Typically, they are plants that grow aggressively, multiply quickly without natural controls (such as native herbivores or soil chemistry), and cause adverse effects upon contact or ingestion.
+Noxious weeds are a major problem in many parts of the world, greatly affecting areas of agriculture, forest management, nature reserves, parks, and other open spaces.

-Many noxious weeds have come to new regions and countries through contaminated shipments of feed and crop seeds or were intentionally introduced as ornamental plants for horticultural use.
+Many noxious weeds have come to new regions and countries through contaminated shipments of feed and crop seeds, or have been intentionally introduced as ornamental plants for horticultural use.

-Some "noxious weeds", such as ragwort, produce copious amounts of nectar, valuable for the survival of bees and other pollinators, or other advantages like larval host foods and habitats.
-In the US, wild parsnip Pastinaca sativa, for instance, provides large tubular stems that some bee species hibernate in, larval food for two different swallowtail butterflies, and other beneficial qualities.
+Some "noxious weeds", such as ragwort, produce copious amounts of nectar, which is valuable for the survival of bees and other pollinators, as well as providing larval host foods and habitats.
+In the US, wild parsnip Pastinaca sativa, for instance, provides large, tubular stems that some bee species hibernate in, larval food for two different swallowtail butterflies, and other benefits.

 Types

 The alga Caulerpa taxifolia is a noxious marine weed nicknamed killer algae.
 This is a picture of it invading a native plant bed.

-This is a parasitic noxious weed, Striga gesnerioides, commonly called Witchweed.
+This is a parasitic noxious weed, Striga gesnerioides, the cowpea witchweed.

 This is a terrestrial noxious weed, Drymaria arenarioides commonly called Lightning weed.
 It is sometimes confused with daisies.

 Some noxious weeds are harmful or poisonous to humans, domesticated grazing animals, and wildlife.
 Open fields and grazing pastures with disturbed soils and open sunlight are often more susceptible.
 Protecting grazing animals from toxic weeds in their primary feeding areas is therefore important.
 There are marine, terrestrial, and parasitic noxious weeds.